 Gabe, J., Williams, S.J and Coveney, C (2017) Prescription hypnotics in the news: a study of UK audiences.
 Social Science and Medicine.
 174 (Feb) 43-52.

 Teaching and Supervision

-He has also taught on a range of other undergraduate and postgraduate modules in the Department over the years and successfully co-supervised a number of doctoral students.
-Current/recently completed doctoral student projects include studies of: Coeliac disease and self-care in the digital age (Sam Martin, co-funded by Warwick and Coeliac UK, now successfully completed); maternity and medicalisation in the neoliberal era (Geogia Clancy, ESRC/DTC funded); the emergence of digital 'afterlives' in the age of social media (Debra Bassett).
+I have taught on a range of undergraduate and postgraduate modules in the Department over the years, including the sociology of health and medicine and the sociology of the body.
+He has also successfully co-supervised a number of doctoral students.
+Recent successfully completed doctoral student projects include studies of: Coeliac disease and self-care in the digital age (Sam Martin, co-funded by Warwick and Coeliac UK); the creation and inheritance of digital 'afterlives' (Debra Bassett).